TheOneAra/Basic-Calculator/README.md

 # Basic-Calculator
 A very basic calculator that I made for practice.
-(Im very beginner, which is why it's as basic as it is ^^;)
+(Im very beginner, which is why it's as clunky as it is ^^;)